IAOIP and ISO TC279 / ISO 56000 – Innovation Management Technical Advisory Group

 - Gives us an inside track on developing International Workshop Agreements (IWAs).

-- US TAG members must be citizens of the United States.
+- US TAG members must be citizens of the United States, or residing and working for a U.S. company.

 - The Association can assist other countries interested in participating in the development of country TAG.